lVlyke/starfield-mod-loader/README.md

 Plugin support can be enable or disabled by going to **File > Preferences** and toggling the plugin support option.
 If disabled, you will be prompted to enable plugins when adding mods that include plugins.

-**IMPORTANT NOTE FOR STARFIELD:** Starfield does not yet officially support plugins.
-To use unofficial plugins for Starfield, you will also need to install the **[Plugins.txt Enabler mod](https://www.nexusmods.com/starfield/mods/4157)** for plugins to load correctly.

 ## Activate your mods

 To enable mods in the game you must first activate them.
 Press the **Activate Mods** button in the **Actions** section and your mods will be deployed to the **Mod Base Directory**.